-As a military brat, he was born in southern California and grew up in both southern Alabama and northern Virginia.
-Michael attended the University of North Texas' jazz studies program for 4 years, then moved to nearby Dallas for another 3 years, where we worked with some of the most influential figures in modern gospel, R&B, and soul music, and was mentored by legendary keyboardist Bernard Wright (Miles Davis, Chaka Khan).
+As a child of a military family, he was born in southern California and grew up in both Alabama and northern Virginia.
+Michael attended the University of North Texas' jazz studies program for 4 years, then moved to nearby Dallas for another 3 years, where he worked with some of the most influential figures in modern gospel, R&B, and soul music, and was mentored by legendary keyboardist Bernard Wright (Miles Davis, Chaka Khan) before moving to Brooklyn, New York, in 2009.

 “I've played a lot of gigs that require one nice, supportive bass sound all night—Snarky Puppy is not one of them," says Michael.
 "I have to have clarity, beef, natural warmth, the versatility to handle ambitious effect choices, and the power and depth to support a deep, resonant keybass.
 I thought it was impossible to find a rig that could do it all without compromise, until now.
 Not to mention the fact that the people at Markbass really care about music, and sound.
 I spent 2 hours on the phone with them as they helped craft the perfect combination of gear for what I needed.
 Now, I can't imagine playing anything else.”